kubernetes/community/contributors/design-proposals/storage/csi-migration.md

 (where no PVs are created).

-The CSI Attacher will have access to most of the data it requires for handling in-line volumes to pass to the CSI plugins from `InlineCSIVolumeSource`.
-However a few fields require special handling due to the absence of a PV.
-Specifically, reasonable `MountOptions` and `AccessModes` need to be determined by plugin-specific APIs:
+The CSI Attacher will have access to most of the data it requires for handling in-line volumes attachment (through the CSI plugins) from `InlineCSIVolumeSource`.
+However a few fields require special handling due to the absence of a PV where such fields are assigned desired values.
+Specifically, reasonable `MountOptions` and `AccessModes` settings need to be determined by plugin-specific APIs:
-`GetAccessModeForVolume` and `GetMountOptions`.
+`GetMountOptions` and `GetAccessModes` that sets the default values for these parameters and satisfies the broadest of scenarios supported by the CSI plugin.
+Some specific example:
+1. If GCEPersistentDiskVolumeSource.ReadOnly is true, `GetAccessModes` for GCE PD can return csi.VolumeCapability_AccessMode_MULTI_NODE_READER_ONLY.
+If If GCEPersistentDiskVolumeSource.ReadOnly is false, `GetAccessModes` for GCE PD can return csi.VolumeCapability_AccessMode_SINGLE_NODE_WRITER
+2. The EBS CSI driver only supports csi.VolumeCapability_AccessMode_SINGLE_NODE_WRITER today .
+So `GetAccessModes` for EBS can always return csi.VolumeCapability_AccessMode_SINGLE_NODE_WRITER until further modes are supported.
+3. For shared FS plugins like AzureFile or CephFS, `GetAccessModes` may return csi.VolumeCapability_AccessMode_MULTI_NODE_MULTI_WRITER

 The new VolumeAttachmentSource API will look as such:
 ```